‘Stress doesn’t just affect how we feel, it may affect how our body works’

 If you have ever had a massage, you will know that it helps you to unwind and feel really good!
 But that’s not all…

 Massage therapy may help on both a physical and emotional level to reduce muscle tightness and calm the mind and nervous system.
-This will have a key role in helping to prevent and manage the effects of stress.
+This may help to prevent and manage the symptoms of stress.

 Cortisol is a hormone that suppresses the immune system during prolonged stress.
 Clinical research suggests that stimulating touch receptors in the skin through massage may lower blood pressure, heart rate and cortisol levels, effectively reducing stress.
 Massage brings about a deep relaxation response that in turn may restore your immune response and allow the body to recuperate.